axelvaldez/radical-companies/_posts/rfiction/first-of-earth/E11 The FIAT Enclaves/2022-03-10-E11-the-fiat-enclaves.markdown

  <p>I walked ahead of them, and without turning asked them their names.</p>
  <p>&ldquo;I am Ignatius.
 I am 18 years old.
 Not married.&rdquo;</p>
  <p>&ldquo;And I am Petra.
 I am 20.
 I am married, but it doesn&rsquo;t matter.
 Not anymore.&rdquo;</p>
- <p>&ldquo;El<sup id="fnref1"><a href="#fn1" rel="footnote">1</a></sup> help us,&rdquo; said Ignatiuss, under his breath.
+ <p>&ldquo;El<sup id="fnref1"><a href="#fn1" rel="footnote">1</a></sup> help us,&rdquo; said Ignatius, under his breath.
 But Petra heard him. &ldquo;El Shaddai is not going to help us.
 El is a burden on us, on all The Bracia.
 We have to help ourselves.
 We have to trust that these people will help us.
 If you want to pray, pray that they&rsquo;d be Yahweh M'kaddesh.&rdquo;</p>
  <p>&ldquo;I am not praying,&rdquo; said Ignatius, &ldquo;it was just something I said.
 Don&rsquo;t let your amygdala rule you.&rdquo;</p>
  <p>I heard Petra chuckled.
 Then I quickly turned around and took a brief glance, enough to see them walking behind me in an awkward hug.</p>